gibify/gibify/README.md

 - Familiarity with the writing of unit tests and frontend regression testing automation patterns using Jest and Testing Library;
 - Familiarity with user testing methods and optimization of the user journey;
 - Familiar with principles of design, ability to work with a team to plan and design interfaces ahead of development;
-- Familiar with principles of CEO, Accessibility, and Performance.
+- Familiar with principles of SEO, Accessibility, and Performance.
 - Familiarity with principles of secure authentication and client-side cybersecurity;
 - Familiar with Git and Github;
 #